hgcl/clara-le/pages/posts/5-coffee-tasting-and-cozy-december.md

 ## Life peek: Cozy December

 Last Tuesday, something very special happened: December 1st.
-Robin and I were waiting for it for a long time as we could finally open our Coffee Advent Calendar from [19grams](https://19grams.coffee/en)—a Berlin-based coffee roastery.
+Robin and I were waiting for it for a long time as we could finally open our Coffee Advent Calendar from [19grams](https://19grams.coffee/en) — a Berlin-based coffee roastery.
 I am now excited to start every morning with a meditative coffee tasting session.

 Besides that, this week definitely had some end-of-the-year vibes.
 I have been listening to a lot of chill classics: some jazz, soul and a bit of blues.

-It actually feels so much like cozy December that I even started reflecting on the year—here is my [Year in Review 2020](https://www.notion.so/Year-in-Review-2020-f430491c0ec243128863b5fd59dcb295).
+It actually feels so much like cozy December that I even started reflecting on the year — here is my [Year in Review 2020](https://www.notion.so/Year-in-Review-2020-f430491c0ec243128863b5fd59dcb295).
 I like Steve Schlafman's approach of spreading this reflection over two weeks.
 For once, it doesn't feel like an overwhelming chore.

 ## Read & Watched